 Location, location, location is the mantra of realtors.
 You’ve no doubt heard that if you’ve purchased a home.
-And when it comes to the address of your spa or massage practice, the location can be even more important.
+And when it comes to your spa or massage practice address, the location can be even more important.
 Your address is part of your brand.
-You want to be sure that your location reflects the image of your business that you want to convey.
-You also need to be mindful of the competition.
-Are you in an area where there are other competing businesses vying for walk in traffic.
+You want to be sure that your location reflects your business's image that you want to convey.
+It would help if you also were mindful of the competition.
+Are you in an area where there are other competing businesses vying for walk-in traffic?
 And convenience is critical.
-Is it easy for clients and supplier to park?
+Is it easy for clients and suppliers to park?

 Negotiating new terms for your lease may not be something you look forward to, but it may be critical to the financial well-being of your spa or massage practice.
 Here are some tips to help you get what you want and need.

-Do your homework: You may already know what the commercial vacancy rate is in the neighborhood.
+You may already know what the commercial vacancy rate is in the neighborhood.
 If you don’t, check with some of the other businesses in the area for that information.
 Write down how many vacancies and how long they have been empty.
-Also find out what other rents are like in the area.
-If they are going down, you’ll be in a better position when you ask for renegotiation of terms.
+Also, find out what other rents are like in the area.
+If they are going down, you’ll be in a better position when you ask for a renegotiation of terms.

-Also if foot traffic is important to your business, assess how the traffic has been in the neighborhood.
-If other businesses are seeing a decline in traffic, your landlord may be more anxious to help you keep down costs rather than lose you as a tenant.
+If foot traffic is important to your business, assess how the traffic has been in the neighborhood.
+If other businesses see a decline in traffic, your landlord may be more anxious to help you keep down costs rather than lose you as a tenant.

-Put a proposal together: Don’t just pick up the phone and have a conversation.
+Don’t just pick up the phone and have a conversation.
 Put down what you want.
-In your proposal ask for even more of a reduction than you actually need in order to have room for negotiation.
+In your proposal, ask for even more reduction than you actually need to have room for negotiation.

-Offer something: Negotiation is a two-way street.
-While you are aiming to get a price reduction or improvements, offer the landlord something in return, such as a longer lease or offer to take on more space.
+Negotiation is a two-way street.
+While you aim to get a price reduction or improvements, offer the landlord something in return, such as a longer lease or an offer to take on more space.

 Approach your landlord with the idea that what you are offering is a win/win.
 If you are a valuable tenant, chances are your landlord will be very open to meeting some, if not all, of your terms.